Paint The Town™ FAQs

 When will we have our assignments and the supplies?

-Assignments will be sent to team captains May 8, 2017.
-Paint supply pick up will be May 20 at the Paint The Town™ Kickoff Event!
+Assignments will be sent to team captains by May 7, 2021.
+Paint supply pick up will be June 5, 2021 or otherwise scheduled.

 What are the selection procedures for Paint The Town™ candidates?